The Ultimate Guide to Iceland's South Coast

 Driving here from Reykjavik takes approximately four and a half hours without stops, so a round trip would be about nine hours.
 However, you’ll surely want to make several stops along the way.

 Most visitors choose to spend the night at accommodations along the South Coast, either at Hofn, Vik, or Hvolsvollur.
 With that being said, some do choose to make the trip in a single day.
-The journey is especially breathtaking during the summer months when the Midnight Sun allows for nearly 24 hours of illuminated sightseeing.
+The journey is especially rewarding during the summer months when the Midnight Sun allows for nearly 24 hours of illuminated sightseeing.

 In winter, the best ice cave tours in Iceland depart from Jokulsarlon, so you’ll be able to see more than one natural wonder during a visit.
 On this ice-caving tour in the Vatnajokull Glacier, you can see the incredible Western Ice Cave’s crystal ice formations and blue colors.
 Additionally, you can also view the striking Eastern Ice Cave, known for its large size!

-There are plenty of unforgettable experiences to be had in the area, no matter the time of your visit.
+There are plenty of experiences to be had in the area, no matter the time of your visit.
 Discover a variety of Jokulsarlon tours that showcase the beauty of the glacier lagoon and its surrounding wonders.

 Diamond Beach